selikhovleonid/nadir/README.md

 ### Controller and view

-In the life cycle of the web application, after the query binding with the Controller-Action pair, a controller object is created, which by default tries to associate the view objects with it.
+In the lifetime of the web application, after the query binding with the Controller-Action pair, a controller object is created, which by default tries to associate the view objects with it.
 The view is generally composite and consists of a Layout (an instance of the class `\nadir\core\Layout`) and View in a narrow sense (object of